nilesh981/DLHProject/README.md

 -SAFEDRUG

 We have also run 2 ablations - Feature Ablation by excluding Prescriptions and Layer ablation by removing one MPNN encoder.
-To run the ablation, go to the code and change the value of i to 0 for feature ablation and 1 for Layer ablation.
+To run the ablation, go to the file SafeDrug.py and change the value of i to 0 for feature ablation and 1 for Layer ablation.

 ## Results